Vitamin D – What is it and why do we need it?

-Diet: Oily fish is a good dietary source and some foods are fortified with vitamin D, including some breakfast cereals (sadly the latter are often processed and refined, and full of sugar – check the label!)
+Diet: Oily fish and mushrooms are a good dietary sources and some foods are fortified with vitamin D, including some breakfast cereals (sadly the latter are often processed and refined, and full of sugar – check the label!)

-Supplements: Public Health England is now recommending adults and even children take a daily supplement containing 10mcg of vitamin D, especially during autumn and winter.
+Supplements: Public Health England is now recommending adults and even children take a daily supplement containing 10mcg/400iu of vitamin D, especially during autumn and winter.

 Supplements: safe or necessary?

 Having excess vitamin D in your body over a long period of time could increase calcium levels too much, potentially leading to liver, kidney and bone damage.
 However, with a limit of 100mcg and other studies showing that even as much as 250mcg a day doesn’t cause toxicity, it’s unlikely to be a problem for most people.

 As busy urbanites with fast paced jobs, often involving long hours and endless meetings, not to mention that early morning workout, the trend of modern living is leaning towards more indoor lifestyles.
-Couple this with the fact that we’re actively avoiding the sun due to other medical advice, it is no wonder that many aren’t getting as much vitamin D as they should be.
-Recent figures reflect this, with deficiency becoming more prevalent.
+Couple this with the fact that we’re actively avoiding the sun due to worries about ageing skin, it is no wonder that many aren’t getting as much vitamin D as they should be.
+Recent figures reflect this with deficiency becoming more prevalent globally.

 Signs of deficiency

 While the signs may be subtle, muscle, joint and bone pain or weakness could mean you have vitamin D deficiency.
 Thyroid issues, poor immunity, changes to mood, seasonal effective disorder (SAD) and low energy are also common side effects.

-There are also people in risk groups who could be more prone to deficiencies such as strict vegans, people with milk allergies, people with dark skin and from African, Afro-Caribbean and South Asian backgrounds who may want to consider a daily supplement year round.
+There are also people in risk groups who could be more prone to deficiencies such as strict vegans, people with milk allergies, people with dark skin and from African, Mediterranean, Afro-Caribbean and South Asian backgrounds who may want to consider a daily supplement year round.
 You may also want to consider daily supplementation if you are not outdoors often or cover up in the sun.

 What should I supplement with?

 I recommend getting tested first through your GP.
 You can also send off for home testing kits before deciding whether to supplement or not.